October 12, 2018

 Decisions governing everyday operations often lack financial rigor and can cumulatively cost organizations 3% of profits or more.
-Finance “decision experts” can help.
+Finance decision experts can help.

 How many operational decisions does your organization make every year?
 100?
 300?
 3,000?
 Not the strategic business decisions made by senior management, but the decisions with financial implications made every day by mid-level managers.

 These decisions affect every aspect of the organization: How much to discount prices?
 Which IT vendors to use?
 How much and which inventory to hold?
 How long to run equipment overtime?
 What types of marketing campaigns to use?
+As digitalization pushes the business to grow and change, everyday operational decision making becomes more distributed and more complicated — and often fails to take proper account of broader financial implications.

 If you said your organization made 3,000 such decisions every year, you could be underestimating.
 And the cumulative cost of making those decisions poorly could be costing you billions of dollars every year.
 For finance teams to stem this tide, they must refocus their business partnering activities to ensure the business can make better, more financially sound decisions.